 So what do we recommend?

-As you can probably tell we use LastPass here at IT Freedom, and it’s the first one we would recommend to any company wanting to step up security and start having their employees utilize a password manager.
+As you can probably tell we use 1Password here at IT Freedom, and it’s one we would recommend to any company wanting to step up security and start having their employees utilize a password manager.
 We would also recommend, iCloud Keychain (by Apple, built into Macs iPads and iPhones) and Chrome Sync (by Google, built into Chrome).